ieeevr/2024-test/attend/registration/index.md

       The "Pay" button is inactive unless the server confirms the form is filled out.
 Usually, the confirmation is done automaticly in a minute.
 For uploading a digital copy of Student ID, you may wait a couple of minutes for the server to receive the registration data.</li>
     <li style="color: #F5725E:"><strong>The guidance for the payment page:</strong><br/>
       We support a screenshot of the payment page in English <a href="http://ieeevr.org/2023/assets/attend/Instruction_PaymentPage.pdf" target="_blank">here</a>.</li>
+    <li style="color: #F5725E:"><strong>What is the "huge handling/service fee" mentioned on the payment page, and how much will it be? </strong><br/>
+      It is an additional charge for the credit card payment.
+This extra charge of credit card is not charged by the university and the local bank, but by the bank of the credit card.
+The amount varies depending on the bank of the credit card, e.g., around 3% for some banks.</li>
 </ol>
 If you have further questions, please contact register2023[at]ieeevr.org.